isomerpages/moe-yishunpri/_curriculum/English Language.md

 permalink: /curriculum/english/
 description: ""
 ---

-**Vision **
+**Vision**

-To develop empathetic communicators, discerning readers, and creative inquirers.
+To develop empathetic communicators, discerning readers, and creative inquirers.&nbsp;

 **Objectives**

-*   Instill an appreciation and love for the English Language
+*   Instill an appreciation and love for the English Language&nbsp;

 *   Nurture multiliteracies, metacognition and inquiry through dialogue